A perfect friend

 Take a small backpack, with waterproofs, hats, and bottles of water.

-Take cash - ours now takes card payments by preference, but occassionally the wifi is not great so I still recommend taking cash or be prepared to drive a long way to find an ATM!
+Take cash - ours now takes card payments by preference, but occasionally the wifi is not great so I still recommend taking cash or be prepared to drive a long way to find an ATM!

 Take a couple of pens - they will charge you for a pen.